 It shall come to pass in the latter days that the mountain of the house of the Lord shall be established as the highest of the mountains.
 And it shall be lifted up above the hills and peoples shall flow to it.
 And many nations shall come and say, “Come let us go up to the mountain of the Lord, to the house of the God of Jacob, that he may teach us his ways that we may walk in his paths, for out of Zion shall go forth the law and the word of the Lord from Jerusalem.”

 Oh yes.
-Some my favorite verses in the book of Micah, this picture, this picture of how Jerusalem, Zion, the place where God’s glory dwells among his people in the temple.
-Many nations shall come.
+Some my favorite verses in the book of Micah, this picture here in Micah 4:1–2.
+This picture of how Jerusalem, Zion, the place where God’s glory dwells among his people in the temple.
+So many nations shall come.
 Peoples shall flow to it.
 And they’re saying, come, let’s go up to the mountain of the Lord, Yahweh to the house of the God of Jacob, that he may teach us his ways, that we may walk in his paths for out of Zion shall come forth his law, the word of the Lord from Jerusalem.

 God, make us a people who are passionate about the world knowing the word of God.